ruiyang-medinfo/ruiyang-medinfo/README.md

 🌱 My research interests include Clinical NLP, Knowledge Graph, and Health Equity.

-🤔 I am willing to collaborate with researchers from various fields (clinicians, social science researchers, etc.)
+🤔 I am willing to collaborate with researchers from various fields (clinicians, social science researchers...).

 💬 If you have any interest, please feel free to reach out!